-This differing behaviour may be understood by considering the profiles of the two mesa mirrors (see figure 1).
-Both mirrors are only a small deviation away from optics which support narrow Gaussian modes.
-The flat mesa mirror is realised by adding a small deviation, $z{\rm HR}$, to a flat surface; the concentric mirror constructed by subtracting the same small deviation from a spherical surface.
-Thermal effects add a small perturbation to the existing mirror profile making the flat mirror less flat and the concentric mirror more spherical.
-Hence these effects will tend to push the concentric mesa mirror toward supporting narrower beams whilst the flat mesa mirror should be more resilient.
+This differing behavior may be understood by considering the profiles of the two mesa mirrors (see figure 1).
+Both mirrors are only a small positive deviation away from optics which support narrow Gaussian modes.
+The flat mesa mirror is realized by adding a small deviation, z{HR} , to a flat surface; the concentric mesa mirror is constructed by subtracting the same small